tolicodes/articles/outlines/api-scraping.md

 #### enviornmental variables
 Environmental variables are easily manageable in most environments that run Docker Containers (ex: AWS).
 They are one of the more secure and simple way to go.

 Esseniallly, all you have to do is manually set variables in your shell environment.
-Or in your container provider's config (to persist the variable).
+Or in your container provider's config, such as [AWS ECS](https://stackoverflow.com/questions/43330278/how-to-provide-environment-variables-to-aws-ecs-task-definition) (to persist the variable across restarts).

+To get this working on your local machine,

-In your bash environment:
+type in your bash environment:
 ```
 export API_KEY=sn89ds2ju93sdnljos
 ```

+or add that line to `~/.bashrc`

-And then in your
+And then in your node file ic

 ### Libraries vs Roll Your Own